Editorial Style Guide

 In first reference, refer to the individuals by first and last name and title, if applicable.
-Subsequent references are by title and last name.
+Subsequent references are by last name.

 Whenever possible, use a position or title instead of a name in recruiting or promotional publications.

 Ex.
-For further information contact the director, office of minority and international students.
+For further information contact the director, Office of Communications.